 Patient Characteristics

-A total of 7 patients (median age, 25 years; range, 15-36 years;) including 4 males and 3 females with r/r EBV were enrolled (Table 1).
+A total of seven patients (median age, 25 years; range, 15-36 years;), including four males and three females, with r/r EBV were enrolled (Table 1).
 All patients presented with typical aggressive HLH signs, including consistent high fever, life-threatening cytopenia, and high level of ferritin and sCD25.
-Their plasma EBV-DNA loads were >104 copies/ml (range, 3.99×104/ml to 2.10×107/ml).
-No sign of malignancy was shown on FDG-PET/CT or bone marrow smear.
-Genetic test was performed and only two of them (patient 2 & 3) harbored heterozygous mutations in UNC13D gene which was not enough to diagnosis FHL as{Zur Stadt, 2006 #26}19-21 their parents with the same mutations were asymptomatic.
+Their plasma EBV-DNA loads were >104 copies/ml (range 3.99×104/ml to 2.10×107/ml).
+Malignancies were excluded by FDG-PET/CT and/or bone marrow smear.
+Genetic tests were performed and no other HLH-related genetic mutations were detected but heterozygous mutations in UNC13D gene in two patients (patient 2 & 3).
+Though it has been reported that heterozygous UNC13D or other HLH-related mutations could contribute to late onset HLH19-21, neither of their parents with the same mutations were symptomatic.

-The median time for primary chemotherapy was 19.6 weeks (range 6.3-72 weeks), after which, 2 patients didn’t respond to the chemotherapy, 5 patients got transient amelioration but relapsed rapidly.
-At the time of nivolumab infusion, the clinical courses for all patients were over 3 months (supplemental Table 2).
+The median time for primary chemotherapy was 19.6 weeks (range 6.3-72 weeks), after which, two patients did not respond to the chemotherapy and five patients experienced transient ameliorations, followed with rapid relapses (supplemental Table 2).
+The clinical courses, from the estimated symptom onsets to the first nivolumab infusions, were more than three months for all patients.

 Efficacy

-Six out of 7 patients responded to nivolumab (patient 1, 2, 3, 4, 6, & 7).
-5 of them (patient 1, 2, 3, 4 & 7) achieved clinical CR, and another one (patient 6) relapsed and progressed after a transient response (supplemental Figure 1A).
-1 patient (patient 5) had no response to the treatment with consistent high fever and plasma EBV load (supplemental Figure 1B).
-4 of the 5 clinical CR patients also achieved molecular CR.
-All 5 clinical CR patients have still been remained in remission without relapse for more than 40 weeks with a median follow-up of 16 months (range, 11.4 -18.9 mo.) since the initiation of nivolumab.
+Six out of seven patients responded to nivolumab (patient 1, 2, 3, 4, 6, & 7).
+Five of them (patient 1, 2, 3, 4 & 7) achieved clinical CR and another one (patient 6) had a transient response (supplemental Figure 1A).
+One patient (patient 5) had no response to the treatment with consistent fever and high levels of plasma EBV-DNA (supplemental Figure 1B).
+Four of the five clinical CR patients also achieved molecular CR.
+All five clinical CR patients have been remaining in remission for more than 40 weeks within a median follow-up of 16 months (range 11.4 -18.9 months).
 (Figure 1 & supplemental Table 3)

-For 5 clinical CR patients, the median time and doses from the initial of nivolumab treatment to reaching clinical stabilization is 21 days (rang, 2-59 days) and 1.6 doses (range, 1~3 doses) respectively.
-Plasma EBV DNA copies decreased slowly and stably.
-4 clinical CR patients also reached molecular CR after a median of 15 weeks (range, 10.7 to 21 weeks) and 4.5 cycles (range, 3-6) of nivolumab infusions.
-Patient 1 with prolonged interval between infusions by himself after clinical CR failed to achieve molecular CR (Figure 2A).
+For five clinical CR patients, the median times and cycles from the first nivolumab infusion to clinical stabilization were 21 days (rang 2-59 days) and 1.6 cycles (range 1-3 cycles), respectively.
+Plasma EBV DNA copies decreased gradually.
+Four clinical CR patients reached molecular CR after a median of 15 weeks (range 10.7-21 weeks) and 4.5 cycles (range 3-6 cycles) of nivolumab.
+Patient 1, with prolonged intervals between infusions after clinical CR, failed to achieve molecular CR (Figure 2A).

 Hemoglobin and platelet levels increased after treatment in all clinical CR patients.
-Cytopenia was resolved around 6 weeks after first nivolumab infusion (Figure 2B).
-HLH markers like ferritin and sCD25 fell and reached below or near normal range in 5 clinical CR patients.
-Intracellular EBV in sorted B, T, NK cells were eradicated after treatment in 3 patients (patient 3, 4, 7) measured by qPCR.
+Cytopenia resolved around 6 weeks after the first nivolumab infusions (Figure 2B).
+Levels of HLH markers ferritin and sCD25 decreased and reached normal ranges in 5 clinical CR patients.
+Intracellular EBV-DNA in sorted B, T, NK cells was undetectable after molecular CR in three patients (patient 3, 4, 7), determined by qPCR (data not shown).

 Safety

-No ≧3 grade irAEs were recorded in all patients.
-During induction, a persistent or slightly elevated fever after nivolumab was observed in the majority of the responded patients (patient 1, 2, 4, &7), lasting for about 1~2 weeks (Fig. 2A).
-Transient aggravated cytopenia and increase of ferritin or sCD25 levels were also detected in some patients.
-However, since plasma EBV load decreased at the same time, pseudo-progressions in these patients might be due to the active on-going anti-EBV immunity.
-Finally, all clinical symptoms and laboratory parameters were resolved without other interference.
-Patient 6 experienced EBV reactivation after nivolumab infusion and discontinued the therapy.
+No Grade 3 or higher irAEs were recorded in all patients.
+During induction, persistent or slightly elevated fever was observed in the four of the five responding patients, lasting for about 1-2 weeks (Figure 2A).
+Transient deteriorating cytopenia and increased levels of ferritin or sCD25 were also detected in four patients.
+However, plasma EBV loads decreased at the same time in all of these patients, suggesting that these pseudo-progressions might be due to the active on-going anti-EBV immunity.
+Finally, all clinical symptoms resolved and laboratory parameters became normal without any other HLH-related medications.
+Patient 6 experienced EBV reactivation after two nivolumab infusions and discontinued the therapy.

-During maintenance therapy, Patient 3 developed transient and mild skin pruritus and whitening after 5 cycles of nivolumab.
-Otherwise, no treatment-related adverse events were seen in other patients.
+During maintenance therapy, Patient 3 had transient and mild skin pruritus and lightening after 5 cycles of nivolumab.
+Otherwise, no treatment-related adverse events were observed.

-Single Cell Transcriptome Analysis
+Single Cell RNA sequencing Analysis